 Packard dominated the American fine car market and was in excellent financial health, despite the dramatic stock market crash of late 1929.
 The company's leaders, however, were concerned by the growing economic crisis and its possible impact on buyers spending abilities.
 Boldly, Packard developed the new generation Twin Six offered in a wide range of factory and custom-built bodies.

-Packard management was inspired by the front-wheel drive Cord l-29 and innovative front-drive Miller racing cars of the 1920s, resulting in a prototype being commissioned.
-The engine considered with a twelve-cylinder unit formed by two tandem six-cylinder engine blocks, joined by a large single crankshaft.
+Packard management was inspired by the front-wheel-drive Cord l-29 and innovative front-drive Miller racing cars of the 1920s, resulting in a prototype being commissioned.
+The engine considered was a twelve-cylinder unit formed by two tandem six-cylinder engine blocks, joined by a large single crankshaft.
 The idea was deemed impractical as it required an extremely long hood and there were extreme torsional loads on the crankshaft.
-Next came a more compact and workable V-12 engine for the intended front-drive chassis which proved it worthy of providing the necessary packaging needed for the front-drive setup.
+Next came a more compact and workable V-12 engine for the intended front-drive chassis which proved worthy of providing the necessary packaging needed for the front-drive setup.
 Work, development, and testing revealed significant weaknesses in the front-drive chassis, and it lacked sufficient traction at the front wheels.
 When the weight was shifted forward, steering became nearly impossible.
 This, compounded with the development costs, made the project impractical.